 To recommend additional resources or to connect with us, contact firstname.lastname@example.org.

 Interested in taking a course exploring environmental and/or social justice issues?
-Browse options using the link below.
+Here’s a list.

 Faculty & Staff

-Browse faculty and staff members who are teaching and researching topics related to the intersection of environmental and social justice.
+Discover faculty and staff who teach and research topics related to the intersections of environmental justice.

 Learn about a range of projects and programs helping to address social and environmental challenges.